Atherosclerosis and Erectile Dysfunction

 Of course, other factors besides atherosclerosis can cause erectile dysfunction.
 Problems with nerves, hormones, and emotional factors must be ruled out.
 Seeing a doctor can sort this out.

 So far, there is no proof that treating atherosclerosis improves erectile dysfunction.
 Oral drugs available for erectile dysfunction are among a class of drugs called phosphodiesterase inhibitors:

 These drugs work by improving blood flow into the penis temporarily.
 However, they don't improve the underlying problem in erectile dysfunction.
 They also don't prevent or treat atherosclerosis elsewhere in the body.

 The only way to slow down or prevent atherosclerosis is to reduce your risk factors.
 Don't smoke.
 Get your cholesterol and blood pressure under control.
 Exercise regularly.
 Eat right.

-Erectile dysfunction can be the "canary in the coal mine" for serious complications of atherosclerosis.
+Erectile dysfunction can be an early warning sign for serious complications of atherosclerosis.
 If you suffer from poor erections or impotence, take it seriously.
 See your doctor, and ask if more than your sex life may be at risk.